codebasedlearning/python_course/0x02/README.md

     student_names_sorted = sort_students_by_average_grade(average_grades)
     print(f" 5| {student_names_sorted=}")
 ```

-You are tasked with analyzing student performance data stored in the dictionary `GRADES`.
-Each student has scores across different subjects.

 > Each task should be solved in two ways: First, use only basic Python constructs such as loops, conditionals, and basic list/dictionary operations.
-Second, if you like, follow the hint (see Python docs) and solve it in a shorter way.
-If it does not work - no problem.
+Second, if you like, follow the hint (see Python docs!) and solve it in a shorter way.
+If it does not work right now - no problem.
 We will come back to this particular approach in future lectures.

 - `calc_average_grades`: Compute the average grade for each student and store these averages in a separate dictionary.
   - Result: `{'Alice': 85.0, 'Bob': 47.0, 'Charlie': 92.0, 'Diana': 36.0, 'Eve': 64.0}`